 Named in recognition of the founding president of NIBS, the David Gillingham Award was introduced in 2013.
 Its aim is to honour outstanding, internationally-oriented business education projects, and to encourage NIBS member schools to share best practices with their peers.

-The award consists of a certificate, and formal recognition at the NIBS Annual Conference.
+The award consists of a certificate, and formal recognition at the NIBS Annual Conference (currently scheduled for October 2021).
 An abstract of the winning project is also published on the NIBS website.

 Projects will be judged on the extent to which they: